mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 have an endurance measured in years, representing degradation of solar panels over time.
-However, solar panels can be replaced and the endurance period assumes daily operations; a robot stored in a powered- down state or that only uses solar power as an occasional supplement when ‘off the grid’ can expect considerably longer lifetimes.
+However, solar panels can be replaced and the endurance period assumes daily operations; a robot stored in a powered-down state or that only uses solar power as an occasional supplement when ‘off the grid’ can expect considerably longer lifetimes.